fred-o/clojureshell-maven-plugin/README.markdown

 ## Building instructions

-To compile and install the plugin in your local repository:
+You don't need to compile Clojureshell yourself in order to use it, but in case anyone's interested, here is the procedure to compile and install the plugin in your local repository:

  1. git clone  git://github.com/fred-o/clojureshell-maven-plugin.git
  2. cd clojureshell-maven-plugin